prageethw/aws-kops-iam/cluster/README.md

 ```

 **Note:**
-above command will provide your kubeconfig details and default iam details to a k8s cluster that you can interact with.
+Above command will provide your kubeconfig details and default iam details to a k8s cluster that you can interact with.

 ## 2. using helm